-This course will introduce students with individual, group, and organizational issues that affect business organizations and more importantly focusing on issues that influence job performance and organizational commitment.
-Topics, such as motivation, organizational justice, individual differences, team dynamics, leadership, and organizational culture, will be discussed.
+This course will introduce students toindividual, group, and organizational issues that affect business organizations and, more importantly, focus on issues that influence job performance and organizational commitment.
+Topics such as motivation, organizational justice, individual differences, team dynamics, leadership, and organizational culture will be discussed.